kangli-bionic/prep-step-2/part1-enumerables/reduce.md

 sum_first_and_odds([1, 2, 4, 5]) #=> 6
 ```

-One also isn't limited to combining elements.
-The accumulator is simply a
+Nor does one need to combine elements.
+The accumulator is simply a variable
-variable available throughout the iteration that's reassigned after each
+available throughout the iteration that's reassigned after each iteration.
+In
-iteration.
-In Step 1's sixth practice assessment we wrote a method that
+Step 1's sixth practice assessment we wrote a method that determined the longest
-determined the longest word in a string.
-Here's the original solution and one
+word in a string.
+Here's the original solution and one using `reduce`:
-using `reduce`:

 ```ruby
 # OLD SOLUTION